Sydney-Informatics-Hub/intro-git/notebooks/10_merging.md

 ### Questions

-- How does Git help to merge changes on two branches
+- How does Git help to merge changes on two branches?

 </div>